 As you can see, this involves both the inner contemplative work of mindfulness and the cross-departmental practical strategizing necessary to build, engage, and bring out the best of an inclusive workforce.
 Note: the diversity intelligence work of Dr. Claretha Hughes is particularly interesting in this regard, especially as it relates to assessing baseline levels of “intelligence” around issues of diversity.

 I’d also recommend building out an ongoing personal strategy for understanding privilege.
 As an entry point, fellow Buddhists may find value in the following resources on racism:

 There are also a variety of other fantastic resources and opportunities, including:

 The struggle we are discussing here naturally cultivates humility — the more you understand the multifaceted flavors of your power and the power of others, the more you’ll want to wield power mindfully.

 However, it can be easy to be so steeped in humility that you succumb to analysis paralysis because you are too scared to act for fear of unintentionally causing harm to others.
 Get this straight: you will make mistakes and those mistakes, if properly metabolized, will be tremendous opportunities for you to grow into a better manager of change.

 The humility you cultivate should be paired with a bias towards action.
 “We cannot wait,” as Justin Von Bujdoss wrote, by holding onto a perhaps false sense of hope that those with more positional authority will bring forth the change.

-The insight of a single leader can spark change, but no matter which change management model you may (or may not) be working with, change will likely be far messier and more collaborative than you initially imagined.
+The insight of a single leader can spark change, but no matter which change management framework you may (or may not) be working with, change will likely be far messier and more collaborative than you initially imagined.